yesiamrocks/cssanimation.io/README.md

 This means `ca__lt-base-duration` gives you a convenient way to set a project-wide or component-wide default duration without needing to edit CSS.

-## 🏷️ Supported Attributes for Text Animations
+## 🏷️ Supported Attributes for Text Animations Plugin

 | Attribute              | Description                                                                      |
 | ---------------------- | -------------------------------------------------------------------------------- |